 Wood with pigment inlay

 late 17th-18th century

-7 7/8 x 6 1/8 in.
-(20.0 x 15.6 cm) (show scale)
+7 7/8 x 6 1/8 x 6 1/8 in.
+(20 x 15.6 x 15.6 cm) (show scale)

 A. Augustus Healy Fund

-- Caption: Kero Cup, late 17th-18th century.
-Wood with pigment inlay, 7 7/8 x 6 1/8 in.
-(20.0 x 15.6 cm).
+Quechua.
+Kero Cup, late 17th-18th century.
+Wood with pigment inlay, 7 7/8 x 6 1/8 x 6 1/8 in.
+(20 x 15.6 x 15.6 cm).
 Brooklyn Museum, A. Augustus Healy Fund, 42.149.
 Creative Commons-BY